ismaelguerrib/many-to-many-case-tutorial/README.md

   </a>
 </p>
 <h1 align="center" style="font-weight: bold">
-  CASE Starter
+  CASE Many-to-Many relation tutorial
 </h1>

-This starter allows you to create an application or an ERP using CASE.
-CASE is fully customizable open to contributions.
-You can contribute by adding features, reporting bugs or participating in discussions.
+This repo is an example of all the features possibles with CASE on relation Many-to-Many.

 # Getting started